johnathanvman/F6/index.md

 				Entrys.push(choose(["Without anyone else I ","I ","While shivering in fear I ","Alone in the darkness I "])+choose(["explore","wander around","walk slowly","creep","lurk","spelunk","delve"])+" inside"+N(map[party.y][party.x].name)+".")
 			}else{//HAVE FRIENDS

-				Entrys.push(choose(["In the soft glow of the mushrooms, we ","Huddled together we ","Together we ","Through the darkness we ","We "])+choose(["explore","wander around","walk slowly","creep","lurk","spelunk","delve"])+" inside"+N(map[party.y][party.x].name)+"."+choose(["","","","",""," I'm starting to miss the sunlight."," How much further do we have to go?"," I'm starting to get scared!"," I'm jumping at the slightest noise."," My foot is wet after stepping in slime."," My face is itchy after walking through an old cobweb."])) if(HungryUnit != null && Math.random()<.25){
+				Entrys.push(choose(["In the soft glow of the mushrooms, we ","Huddled together we ","Together we ","Through the darkness we ","We "])+choose(["explore","wander around","walk slowly","creep","lurk","spelunk","delve"])+" inside"+N(map[party.y][party.x].name)+"."+choose(["","","","",""," I'm starting to miss the sunlight."," How much farther do we have to go?"," I'm starting to get scared!"," I'm jumping at the slightest noise."," My foot is wet after stepping in slime."," My face is itchy after walking through an old cobweb."])) if(HungryUnit != null && Math.random()<.25){
 					Entrys.push(choose(["In the soft glow of the mushrooms, we ","Huddled together we ","Together we ","Through the darkness we ","We "])+choose(["explore","wander around","walk slowly","creep","lurk","spelunk","delve"])+" inside"+N(map[party.y][party.x].name)+"."+choose([" The silence is broken when my "+HungryUnit.Name+"'s stomach grumbles loudly, echoing off the cave walls.
 She blushes and says she needs something to eat."," The silence is broken when my "+HungryUnit.Name+"'s stomach grumbles loudly, echoing off the cave walls.
 I hope nobody heard that!"])) if(WillingUnit != null && WillingUnit.Size <= HungryUnit.Size){